Jeremiah 25:12-14

 God sovereignly uses nations to accomplish His purposes but also holds them accountable for their actions.

-12 “It will happen, when seventy years are accomplished, that I will punish the king of Babylon and that nation,” says Yahweh, “for their iniquity.
-I will make the land of the Chaldeans desolate forever.
+12 But when seventy years are complete, I will punish the king of Babylon and that nation, the land of the Chaldeans, for their guilt, declares the LORD, and I will make it an everlasting desolation.

-13 I will bring on that land all my words which I have pronounced against it, even all that is written in this book, which Jeremiah has prophesied against all the nations.
+13 I will bring upon that land all the words I have pronounced against it, all that is written in this book, which Jeremiah has prophesied against all the nations.

-14 For many nations and great kings will make bondservants of them, even of them.
-I will recompense them according to their deeds, and according to the work of their hands.”
+14 For many nations and great kings will enslave them, and I will repay them according to their deeds and according to the work of their hands.’”

 God sovereignly uses nations to accomplish His purposes but also holds them accountable for their actions.